-A specific definition for congestion is given in Section 3.7 of the document (International Maritime Organization 2007).
+A specific definition for congestion is given in Section 3.7 of IMO 1533.
 Congestion is present when either of the following conditions is achieved: initial density is at least 3.5 pers/m2, or queues grow (occupants accumulate) at a rate of more than 1.5 pers/s at a joint between two egress components.

-The initial density in the $5m \times 8m$ room containing 150 occupants is 3.75 pers/m^2 .
+The initial density in the 5m x 8m room containing 150 occupants is 3.75 pers/m^2 .
 Based on the congestion criteria, this condition is sufficient to qualify the initial room as congested.